kdkishore77-alt/variational-socio-ecological-dynamics/README.md

 If you use this code or data in your research, please cite the manuscript:

-> [Author].
+> Kishore Dutta.
 (2026).
 A Variational Framework for Socio-Ecological Dynamics under Ecological Constraint Landscapes. *Ecological Modelling*.
 [DOI to be assigned]

 ---